yannickseurin/crypto-book/src/zk-hack-puzzles/before-starting.md

 - Paths to files are given relatively to the puzzle directory.
 - Most Rust snippets have an eyeball icon which will toggle the visibility of hidden lines.
-- The puzzles are based on version 0.3 of the `arkworks` libraries, but version 0.4 has been released meanwhile with a handful of breaking changes; we will strive to indicate those affecting the relevant part of the crates.
+- Puzzles 1 to 11 are based on version 0.3 of the `arkworks` libraries, but version 0.4 has been released meanwhile with a handful of breaking changes (puzzle 12 and beyond use version 0.4); we will strive to indicate those affecting the relevant part of the crates.
 - We often switch between mathematical notation and Rust variables.
 We write $v \cong$ `var` or `var` $\cong v$ to identify the mathematical variable $v$ and the Rust variable `var`.